ndr-ds/bunnylol/README.md

 # Andre's BunnyLOL

-While I was at Facebook, I heavily used the internally developed tool `bunnylol`.
-I found several other versions of `bunnylol` that required me to host a server.
 This version of `bunnylol` *does not* need to be hosted on a server.

-Currently, this is hosted on [http://andresilva91.github.io/bunnylol](http://andresilva91.github.io/bunnylol).
-However, you can host it on any website that you would like (even on GitHub Pages).
+Currently, this is hosted on my GitHub Pages [http://andresilva91.github.io/bunnylol](http://andresilva91.github.io/bunnylol).
+However, you can host it on any website that you would like.
 Since this is going to be your primary search engine for every new tab you open, I would suggest that you don't host it somewhere that may take a while to spin up the static page (like Heroku where your VM could go to sleep).

-A note: a lot of these commands are customized for me.
-It is probably most beneficial for you to fork this repo and add/remove commands so that it is optimized for commands you actually need.

 ## Example Commands